Event transactional messages

 - From the Settings pane, edit the styles for the product listing.
 For more on this, see Editing email styles .

 - Preview the email using a test profile linked to the relevant transactional event and for which you defined collection data.
 For example, add the following information in the Event data section for the test profile you want to use:For more on defining a test profile in a transactional message, see this section .

 Testing a transactional message

-Once you have saved your transactional message, you can now send a proof to test it.
+Once you have created one or more specific test profiles and saved your transactional message, you can send a proof to test it.

 The steps for sending a proof are detailed in the Sending a proof section.

 Once you have checked your transactional message, you can publish it.

 Now, as soon as the "Cart abandonment" event is triggered, it automatically prompts a message containing the recipient's title and last name, the cart URL, the last product consulted or a list of products if you defined a product listing, and the total cart amount to be sent.